ROI Analysis

 Not "potential revenue."
 Not "leads in the pipeline."
 Cash.
 Gone.
 Paid directly to your competitor who picked up the phone.

 Not every missed call costs the same.
 A missed HVAC emergency call in January is worth more than a missed gutter-cleaning inquiry in July.
-Here is what the data shows across trades:
+The pattern across trades is consistent: shops with higher emergency frequency lose more per missed call.

-The pattern is consistent: trades with higher emergency frequency lose more per missed call.
 HVAC contractors get hit hardest because a broken furnace in winter or a dead AC in summer creates urgency that customers will pay a premium to resolve immediately.
+Emergency plumbing and electrical calls carry similar premiums — diagnostic fees, after-hours labor rates, and parts make a single emergency ticket worth several times a routine service call.

 Calculate Your Cost: The Missed Call Formula